GoogleCloudPlatform/gcs-fuse-csi-driver/docs/usage.md

  - If the Pod/container does not use the root user, pass the uid to gcsfuse using the flag `uid`.
  - If the Pod/container does not use the default fsGroup, pass the gid to gcsfuse using the flag `gid`.
- - In order to get higher throughput, increase the max number of TCP connections allowed per gcsfuse instance by using the flag `max-conns-per-host`.
-The default value is 10.
  - If you only want to mount a directory in the bucket instead of the entire bucket, pass the directory relative path via the flag `only-dir=relative/path/to/the/bucket/root`.

 ## More usage examples